MaXerri/MaXerri/README.md

         - Develop an online learning algorithm to fine-tune the Chronos-T5 time series LLM for portfolio optimization of the S&P 500.

    - Minesweeper in OCaml (Spring 2023)
-        - Collaborated with two other students in the development of a completely function implementation of Minesweeper in OCaml which can be played in the terminal.
+        - Collaborated with two students to devleop an implementation of Minesweeper in OCaml which can be played in the terminal.
-        - Moves were parsed as commands within the terminal and game states were displayed after each mode
+        - Moves aree parsed as terminal commands and game states are displayed after each move.

 <!---